cndpost/cppidioms/README.md

 frameproducerconsumer - fprodconsumer.cpp.
-This single has the C++ implementation of a more sophisticated producer
+This single file has the C++ implementation of a more sophisticated producer
-		consumer scenario: the producer, once primed, will continuously capturing the images from a scanner and pas sed in as a frame data buffer, there will be no shared queues as in the previous simple producerconsumer case, instead here the frames are immediatly copied into three consumer queues: one is a GUI display, one is a file saving directory, and one is an image processing routine.
+		consumer scenario: the producer will continuously capturing the images from a scanner and pass it in as a frame data buffer, there will be no shared queues as in the previous simple producerconsumer case, instead here the frames are immediatly copied into three consumer queues: one is a GUI display, one is a file saving directory, and one is an image processing routine.
+Queues are implemented as thread safe queues.

                	the original requirement is in a readme.txt file in the project folder.
 In our test we do not have a physical scanner connected so we will simulate the scanner driver using a file reader to fetch the images from the folder 'images'.
-We will then save it to another folder called 'savedImages', display it on Windows as the images updated, and pass the image data to a dummy processing routine called imageprocessor() which will compress the image into 1/2 x 1/2 size of the original size and write the results into a folder called 'compressedImages'.
+We will then save it to another folder called 'savedImages', display it on Windows as the images updated, and pass the image data to a dummy processing routine called imageprocessor() which will compress the image into 1/2 x 1/2 size of the original size and displays the image in another window.

                	to compile and link:   g++ fprodconsumer.cpp -o prodconsumer -std=gnu++11

-               to run the program in place:   ./fprodconsumer images savedImages compressedImages
+               	to run the program in place:   ./fprodconsumer images savedImages

-               the program will continuously reading the images cyclically from folder 'images' and to stop the process just press Ctl_C key
+               	the program will continuously read the images cyclically from folder 'images' and to stop the process just press Ctl_C key

-               as an cppidioms project, we try not to use anything depend on libraries other than standard libraries, so the first phase of this project will not have GUI and Image processing fucntion.
-In another project outside the cppidioms we will have it as a completely working application at upper folder level, in a later time.
+               	as a cppidioms project, we try not to use anything depend on libraries other than standard libraries, so the first phase of this project will not have GUI and Image processing functions.
+In the 2nd phase we will use OpenCV and Qt libraries to make it a really demoable program